olysenko1/University-Paris-1/README.md

 ## Asset Pricing
 Done in R as a part of asset pricing course.
 Some of the topics covered: ARMA models, cointegration analysis, Fama and French Three-Factor Model, VECM models, extrapolation of yield curve, option pricing techniques and others

+## Financial econometrics
+Done in R, projects covering some of the financial econometrics topics

 ## Blockchain
 Done in Python environment as a part of Technology of Blockchain class.
 Setting up of a simple blockhain and testing.